 ByAUJay

-In Solidity 0.8.x, arithmetic is “safe by default,” but the real-world risk hasn’t disappeared—it has shifted to unchecked blocks, downcasts, bitwise shifts, and precision math.
-This post shows how Enterprise teams can eliminate integer edge cases without sacrificing gas or deadlines, and how to prove it to Procurement and Audit.
+In Solidity 0.8.x, arithmetic is considered “safe by default,” but that doesn’t mean the risk has completely vanished.
+Instead, it has moved over to unchecked blocks, downcasts, bitwise shifts, and precision math.
+In this post, we’ll explore how Enterprise teams can tackle those tricky integer edge cases without blowing their gas budget or missing deadlines, plus some tips on how to demonstrate this to Procurement and Audit teams.

 Solidity Security: Handling Integer Overflows and Underflows (Post-0.8.0)